statpascal/emul99/readme.md

 The original ROMs are copyrighted and cannot be distributed with the simulator.
 For a working setup, at least the console ROM and GROMs (combined into a single file and padded to 8 KB) are required.
+All config files in the bin directory include "common.cfg" which loads these ROMS.

+    cpu_freq = 3000000
+    console_rom = ../roms/994aROM.Bin
+    console_groms = ../roms/994AGROM.Bin

 Additional ROMs that can be utilized are